-Vibrant, diverse and multi-faceted, Bristol is the capital of South West England and one of the top travel destinations in the UK.
-Renowned for the spectacular Clifton Suspension Bridge and Banksy‘s legendary graffiti art, Bristol is both a historic and a cultural city.
+Vibrant, diverse and multi-faceted, Bristol is the capital of South West England.
+Renowned for the Clifton Suspension Bridge and Banksy‘s graffiti art, Bristol is both a historic and a cultural city.
 From striking Georgian architecture to eye-catching colourful houses, remarkable street art and delightful independent shops, Bristol offers an escape for everyone.
 If you have the time, stay an extra day in Bristol.

 The city of Bristol has many eclectic neighbourhoods just waiting to be explored.
 The stunning Old City enjoys cobbled streets and striking architecture, and is best explored by getting lost.
 Stokes Croft is one of Bristol’s most vibrant neighbourhoods and is filled with colourful murals.
 Starting at College Green, Park Street features a variety of fashion shops, vintage boutiques, delicious cafés and trendy bars.

-Boasting the Clifton Suspension Bridge and filled with splendid 18th century terraced houses, Clifton Village is a peaceful neighbourhood and a marvel to discover.
+Boasting the Clifton Suspension Bridge and filled with splendid 18th century terraced houses, Clifton Village is a marvel to discover.
 Last but not least, Bristol’s charming harbour features a tranquil waterfront, a delightful riverside path and lovely views of Hotwells’ colourful houses.
 Explore this vibrant city with the Best of Bristol city guide.

 Day 6: The Mendip Hills